holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 ---
 As **Chief Product Officer**, I own the  **product strategy**, **roadmap**, and **execution** of NOW//with’s consumer, brand, and talent platforms.
 NOW//with creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 The majority of my time and energy focused on the following three areas of our business: Product, Partnerships, and People.

-Product:  Lead a team of developers, designers, producers, and data scientists while overseeing the strategic, creative, and technical execution of our platform roadmap all the way through delivery, including concept, testing, and launch.
+**Product**:  Lead a team of developers, designers, producers, and data scientists while overseeing the strategic, creative, and technical execution of our platform roadmap all the way through delivery, including concept, testing, and launch.

-Partnerships:  Manage product discovery, research, and activation for all client and brand partner platform integrations including but not limited to API, CMS, video, and data services.
+**Partnerships**:  Manage product discovery, research, and activation for all client and brand partner platform integrations including but not limited to API, CMS, video, and data services.

-People:  Recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.
+**People**:  Recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.

  <hr>